jackpandas/tt/README.md

 Files located at https://github.com/jackpandas/tt (gh-branch for the fun stuff!)

 ###Current state
- *Demonstration of harp compiling both .jade and .md files to produce static html pages.
+* Demonstration of harp compiling both .jade and .md files to produce static html pages.
- *Including header information from .json file during compile process.
+* Including header information from .json file during compile process.
- *Inclusion of testing module as .jade partial file.
+* Inclusion of testing module as .jade partial file.
+* Running javascript written in jade (not tested)